MaastrichtU-IDS/d2s-docs/docs/argovolume.md

 ---

-## Create temporary volume in the workflow
+## Define a temporary volume for a workflow

+Temporary volumes can be defined at runtime and are removed when the workflow terminates.

 ```yaml
 volumeClaimTemplates:            # define volume, same syntax as k8s Pod spec